Formal Verification and Model checking

 Motivational example

-Let’s go with a first example of a bugged program.
+Let’s go with another example of a bugged program, this time using message passing in a distributed setting.
 Once in the container, copy all files from the tutorial into the directory shared between your host computer and the container.

 # From within the container